AntonioJojoto/MIDI-Drum-Trigger-Interface/README.md

 Trigger Interfaces are much cheaper, the DDrum Trigger Interface will work perfectly for only 170€, but you can even make this component yourself.

 **DISCLAIMER**: From now on, the guide will center on build the interface, in the following months a guide on DIY trigger and cymbals will be available.
 But from now, there is plenty of information online.

+# Current Features
+- 16 single-zone channels.
+- Custom values for each channel (scan time,dead time,etc).
+- MIDI-over-USB Interface.
+- Less than 3 milliseconds latency.

+# Future Features
+- [x] Schematic.
+- [x] Cross-Talk.
+- [] Support for custom dual and triple zone cymbals.
+- [] Support for rimshot on snare.
+- [] Hihat Pedal using optical sensor.
+- [] Change values using LCD screen and keypad.
+- [] Save custom values in EEPROM.
+- [] PCB available for production.

 # How it works?